swamitagupta/GoldCat/README.md

 This App contains five tabs:
 * Home tab: contains the theoretical and pictorial representation of Golden Ratio.
 * Applications tab: contains illustrations of its applications in various fields.
-* Capture tab: lets user import images and find out golden rectangles in them.
+* Capture tab: lets user import images and find out golden rectangles in faces, texts and rectangles found.
 * Calculate tab: calculates golden ratio edges for a user-input measurement.
 * Articles tab: lists recent news articles related to the Golden Ratio and leads to respective websites.